Scrabble Vs. Words With Friends: How Are They Different?

 At first glance, Scrabble and Words With Friends appear identical.
 Once you’ve played both, you’ll realize that they’re very different.
 From the board layout to the rules, these games have two distinct playing experiences.

 What are the major differences between the two and how should you choose which one to play?
 It depends on your level of experience with word games and the type of challenge that you’re looking for.
 There are passionate fans of both games for a variety of reasons.
+If you play WWF often, do not forget to learn some tips for Words with Friends here.

 From Board Game to App to Board Game